dinhtuanphan/MachineLearningForTherapies/README.md

 # Machine Learning for Treatment Therapies
-Classification models on treatment therapies to improve health status of patients
+Classification models on treatment therapies to improve the health status of patients